COALAIP/specs/README.md

-It is important to note that with these ownership semantics for copyrights and licenses, the ownership of a `Work` or `Manifestation` is essentially meaningless: these entities simply contain information about a creative work and are used as pointers for `Copyright`s and `Right`s.
-As such, storing `Work`s and `Manifestation`s in ledgers is unnecessary and an immutable data store, e.g.
-IPFS, can be used instead if cross-protocol links are supported (i.e. multiaddr).
+It is important to note that with these ownership semantics for copyrights and licenses, the ownership of a `Work` or `Manifestation` is essentially meaningless: these entities simply contain information about a creative work and are used as pointers for `Right`s.
+As such, storing `Work`s and `Manifestation`s in ledgers is unnecessary and an immutable data store, e.g. IPFS, can be used instead if cross-protocol links are supported (i.e. multiaddr).

 ### The RRM `RightsAssignment` Entity